jules2689/trudeau/trudeau/2020-04-21/q_a.md

 First of all to nick and all the families going through a heart wrenching loss right now looking for answers, looking for reasons, looking for support.
 We are there for you.
 We will be there for you.
-Like so many people across the country WHO are worried about what the next days will bring and the challenges we're facing, our front line workers have been worried about the continued availability of personal protection equipment.
+Like so many people across the country who are worried about what the next days will bring and the challenges we're facing, our front line workers have been worried about the continued availability of personal protection equipment.
 We've seen a number of provinces talk about the shortages a number of days away.
-We've managed to cover those but we are in a situation where people are trying to stretch out our PPE.
+We've managed to cover those but we are in a situation where people are trying to stretch out our P.P.E..
 As long as possible.
 Different provinces are managing their stockpiles differently.
 The federal government is there to support provinces in their requests and until this point have been -- up to this point and beyond this point have been able to respond to the specific requests the provinces have made.
-At the same time, we have been this a competitive and international environment where everyone is looking for  which is why we made significant investments in domestic capacity to make the equipment that keeps can front line health workers safe across the country.
+At the same time, we have been this a competitive and international environment where everyone is looking for P.P.E.., which is why we made significant investments in domestic capacity to make the equipment that  can frontline health workers safe across the country.

 **Interpreter**:
-First of all, I want to express My deepest condolences to nick and all those WHO lost loved ones because of this terrible tragedy in Nova Scotia.
+First of all, I want to express My deepest condolences to nick and all those who lost loved ones because of this terrible tragedy in Nova Scotia.
 This is something that people are having a hard time understanding and we want you to know that we will be there for all the families suffering at this time.
-Now with respect to our health care workers WHO are concerned about having the necessary protective equipment, the provinces are responsible for managing their protocols and their equipment and, as a government, we will bawls there and have always been there to respond to any requests from the provinces for p.
+Now with respect to our health care workers who are concerned about having the necessary protective equipment, the provinces are responsible for managing their protocols and their equipment and, as a government, we will bawls there and have always been there to respond to any requests from the provinces for p.
 P. e.
 Now we heard provinces say a couple of times well we're three days  I from being completely out of this piece of equipment or that piece of equipment, but every single time we avoided shortages and provinces were able to extend the availability of their protective equipment.
 But we're working very hard at the national and international level in an environment that's become extremely competitive in terms of getting that perform p.
 E. up until now, we have succeeded in filling all the necessary orders from the provinces and we realised that we had to develop a domestic capacity to produce that equipment. and that is why I'm so pleased to be seeing all of those Canadian companies that have stepped up to produce the necessary equipment and that equipment will be available very soon.